HPEEzmeral/airflow-on-k8s/bootstrap/airflow-operator/README.md

 * `AIRFLOW_OPERATOR_NAMESPACE` - name of namespace for Airflow operator.
 Use `airflowop-system` as default vale;

 * `AIRFLOW_OPERATOR_IMAGE_TAG` - tag of Airflow operator docker image.
 Set new tag to update the operator.
-Use `ecp-5.4.2-rc1` as default vale.
+Use `develop-latest` as default vale.

 * `AIRFLOW_CLUSTER_DEFAULT_IMAGE_TAG` - tag of Airflow docker image.
 This tag is used, when operator creates new AirflowCluster from Source Control, which is created by HCP UI.
-Use `ecp-5.4.2-rc1` as default value;
+Use `develop-latest` as default value;

 ## Install